2026 Classes & Requirements

 Finally, a few important reminders…

-• CIFK applications will be available October 1 on our website as well as outside the office door at 4 Hodges St, Attleboro
+CIFK applications will be available October 1 on our website as well as at our office at 112 Bank Street in Attleboro.